albesosa/Veriff_DS_test/README.md

 ### Important
 To run the above commands, make sure you are in the project root directory where `pyproject.toml` is located.
+Please ensure that the `data` directory contains your video files.

 ### 🧠 CLI Arguments:
 | Argument                  | Description                                                          |